KierraKennedy/Fraud-Detection-Case-Study/README.md

 ## 💡 About This Project
-This project was built to focus on solving real business problems using data for the health, fitness, BFSI and tech industry.
+This project was built to focus on solving real business problems using data for the health, fitness, and tech industry.